This is one of a series of posts about how to use nkululeko.

 name = cross_data

-Next, the DATA section is in this case more complex than usual:
+Next, the DATA section might look like this

 target = emotion